yunqianz728/yunqianz728.github.io/_pages/about.md

   - /about.html
 ---

-Hello and welcome to my homepage!
-I am a second-year undergraduate student in School of Environment at Beijing Normal University.
-My track is now on environmental science.
-I am interested in the interdiscipline of climate policy and economics, as well as environmental chemistry.
-Starting in 2023 summer, I've been doing research on CO2 emission in development of digital economics, supervised by Prof. Xin Tian at BNU.
-I am also pleasured to be advised by Prof. Ke Sun at BNU to do research related to soil contamination.
+Hello, and welcome to my homepage!
+I am a second-year undergraduate student at the School of Environment, Beijing Normal University, majoring in Environmental Science.
+My academic interests lie at the intersection of climate policy, economics, and environmental chemistry.
+Since the summer of 2023, I have been conducting research on CO2 emissions in the development of the digital economy, under the supervision of Prof. Xin Tian at Beijing Normal University.
+Additionally, I am honored to receive guidance from Prof. Ke Sun at BNU for my research on soil contamination.